muxinc/mux-docs/jwplayer/getting-started.md

 Sort: 1
 */

 Include the jwplayer-mux file after the core JW Player javascript file in the page.
 Use the Mux-hosted version of the script to receive automatic updates (the API will not change within major versions).
-Note that key in the example on the right should be replaced with the key provided by JW Player for your account.
+Note that the key in the example should be replaced with the key provided by JW Player for your account.

 ```
 <!-- Include jwplayer-mux after the core JW Player favascript file -->